walmartlabs/lacinia/docs/tutorial/domain.rst

 (one of the author's hobbies), as a limited version of `Board Game Geek <https://boardgamegeek.com/>`_.

+Board Game Geek itself is a huge resource, with decades of information about games, game designers and publishers, tracking which users own which games, game ratings, forums for discussing games, and far, far more.
+We'll focus on just a couple of simple elements of the full design.

 The basic types in the final system are as follows:

 .. graphviz::